telerik/xaml-docs/knowledge-base/kb-changehandicon-to-loadingicon.md

 ---
 title: Change Hand Icon to Any Loading Icon Upon Clicking on Filter
-description: "How to change hand icon to any loading icon upon clicking on filter"
+description: "How to modify hand icon to any loading icon upon clicking on filter"
 type: how-to
-page_title: How to change hand icon to any loading icon upon clicking on filter for WPF
+page_title: How to Change Hand Icon to Any Loading Icon Upon Clicking on Filter For WPF
-slug: kb-changehandicon-to-loadingicon
+slug: kb-busyindicator-change-hand-icon-to-loading-icon
 position: 0
 tags: loading icon, hand icon, filter, busyindicator
 ticketid: 1603581